Looking for the perfect place to buy ruby jewelry online?

 Their rubies mainly come from Mozambique.
 Leibish and Co. also carries treated and untreated rubies.
 They also carry a couple of the prized pigeon blood rubies from Burma.

 The rubies also all come with a certificate from their place of origin as well.
-The craftsmanship at Leibish is really beautiful.
+The craftsmanship at Leibish is incredible.
 They have unique pieces that are timeless and can be passed down from generation to generation.

 Why James Allen is better: James Allen gives you a lifetime warranty on all your ruby jewelry to cover any routine maintenance it might need.
 Most of their rubies are much cheaper than Leibish & Co and they offer it for free.
 At Leibish and Co., you can spend $10,000 and still have to pay for the same warranty that James Allen gives you freely.